Everest Base Camp Trek

 Meals:

-This trip is on a full board basis which means 3 meals a day are included each day.
+Everest Base Camp trek is on a full board basis which means 3 meals a day are included each day.
 You can find a wide variety of Nepali, Western, Chinese & Indian cuisine.

 Breakfast offerings include muesli, a variety of porridges, pancakes and bread with jam or eggs.
 For lunch it is worth considering what can be quickly prepared, with veg noodle soup being popular.
 Pancakes and Tibetan bread are also relatively quick to make.
 Increasingly toasted sandwiches are on menus too.
 Apple pie is generally delicious, deep fried in the same way as the spring rolls are.